Beginner's Russian with Interactive Online Workbook

 - Ideal for individual self-study or classroom use

-Anna Kudyma holds a Ph.D. in Russian language pedagogy and is TA Supervisor in the Department of Slavic Languages and Literatures, University of California, Los Angeles.
+Anna Kudyma holds a Ph.D. in Russian language pedagogy and is Senior Lecturer and UCLA Russian Flagship Academic Coordinator in the Department of Slavic Languages and Literatures, University of California, Los Angeles.

 Frank Miller was Professor of Slavic Languages and the Director of the Russian Language Program at Columbia University and Barnard College for thirty years.
 He served as president of AATSEEL in 1999-2000, and was the recipient of the Hettleman Award for Distinguished Teaching and Service at Columbia University in 1988 and the AATSEEL Award for Excellence in Teaching in 1996.
 He passed away in January 2016 after a long and courageous battle with Parkinson's disease.